EKOsh/TeleMonBot/README.md

 Python 2.7 script

-Write to my bot and see how it works:
+Write to my bot and see how it works ([List of commands](https://github.com/EKOsh/TeleMonBot/blob/master/README.md#command-list)):
 > https://telegram.me/EKOshTower_bot

 Used python libraries: psutil, telepot, PyQt4 and peewee